YigitElma/YigitElma.github.io/_pages/about.md

 ------
 <div align="justify">

-<b>a -</b> I assume you are one of my friends who I forced to check this website, if so thank you :smile:
+<b>a) </b> I assume you are one of my friends who I forced to check this website, if so thank you :smile:
 <br />

-<b>b -</b> Maybe you found it while stalking me, then no problem :stuck_out_tongue_winking_eye:
+<b>b) </b> Maybe you found it while stalking me, then no problem :stuck_out_tongue_winking_eye:
 <br />

-<b>c -</b> Or, fortunately, you are one of the professors I wish to pursue Ph.D./Master with.
+<b>c) </b> Or, fortunately, you are one of the professors I wish to pursue Ph.D./Master with.
 I am honored to be able to get your attention.
 Hope this website can give you a better understanding of me :relaxed:
 </div>

 Anyway, let's get to the point!